steverwohl/ecoFun/README.md

     route add default gw 192.168.7.1
     echo "nameserver 8.8.8.8" >> /etc/resolv.conf

+##On Debian or Ubuntu:
+    sudo apt-get update
+    sudo apt-get install ntp
+    sudo ntpdate -s time.nist.gov
+    sudo apt-get install python-pip
+    sudo apt-get install python-serial python-setuptools python-dev python-smbus sudo apt-get install python-numpy

+##lets install some pip packages:

+    sudo pip install PyBBIO
+    sudo pip install Adafruit_BBIO

+##best to test the above packages

+more of the above to come as we complete the project

+##install the phant server.
+In the future these will be two seperate beaglebones.
+One for the operation of the equipment, another for storing and transfering data.
+I hope this will provide a robust system for dealing with how to control and log the system.

+    sudo service apache2 stop
+    sudo npm install -g phant
+    sudo npm install -g forever

+##to start server:
+    phant
+##or
+    forever start /usr/local/bin/phant

+##the defualt address is 8080 for http and 8081 for telnet, this can be changed by editing:
+    nano /usr/local/bin/phant

 cross fingers and hope it works

 ecoFun chamber project

 ##12 November 2014:
 Upgraded the beaglebone to linux kernel 3.14.
 Unable to get the moxa to work correctly.
-True PITA
+True PITA that moxa.
+Tried a prolific usb to rs232 converter and it seems to works.  so i believe i need to find a supported usb hub now for the kernel.